While Wotofo may be a new name to you, they’re a vaping brand that’s been around for quite some time, since 2009 to be exact.

 The 510, removable Delrin Drip Tip is thickly cast and appears rounded, along with the rounded edges of the top cap, it makes for a good mouth and hand feel when the tank’s in use.

 The 510 connection under the tank is silver plated and non-adjustable.
 I tested the tank out on the Captain PD270 from iJoy and the Smoant Charon, two of my faves, it fit perfectly on both.
 The 24 mm diameter makes it a good pairing for a good number of mod shapes and sizes.

 Break down is incredibly easy, I must comment on the quality of the o-rings and the amount of give you get when you attempt to break the tank down, less trouble than it so often is, while still providing all the necessary seals.

 The Included 0.25 Ohm Coil Heads

 These single vertical coil heads, while advertised as 2.5 Ohm, both read as 0.3 Ohm heads on my mods and on my Ohm meter.
-That said, they exceeded the flavor and vapor production of many 0.2 ohm heads I’ve used, even when vaped at the lower wattages.
+That said, they exceeded the flavour and vapour production of many 0.2 ohm heads I’ve used, even when vaped at the lower wattages.

 These coils are exceptional for this range of 35-60W and the wicking is great.
-In combination with this tank’s smooth airflow, they provide one of the best vape experiences I’ve had at low wattages between 35 and 60W, with far more flavor and vapor than I’m used to at those settings.
+In combination with this tank’s smooth airflow, they provide one of the best vape experiences I’ve had at low wattages between 35 and 60W, with far more flavour and vapour than I’m used to at those settings.